Use These Paleo Soup Recipes for Your 2019 Health Goals

 Too Busy to Cook?

 Not all pre-made soups are created equal.
-The stuff you find in the can in the center aisle of the grocery store might be chock-full of excessive sodium and preservatives, but you’ll be happy to know that healthy, delicious, high-quality packaged soups do exist.
-And there’s no rule saying that you can’t start with a healthy pre-made soup and add more ingredients in to fill it out into a full meal all its own.
+The stuff you find in the can in the center aisle of the grocery store might be chock-full of excessive sodium and preservatives, but you’ll be happy to know that wholesome, delicious, high-quality packaged soups do exist.
+And there’s no rule saying that you can’t start with one of these pre-made soups and add more ingredients in to fill it out into a full meal all its own.

 Kettle and Fire offers a variety of soups and soup bases to help you create your own amazing recipes.
 Try the chicken bone broth or chicken and mushroom bone broth as a base for your own paleo chicken soup recipe.
 If you’re looking for an Asian flare, consider the miso soup and add in your own scallions, seaweed, and tofu cubes (although the tofu isn’t technically paleo).
 Our butternut squash flavor is also a surefire crowd pleaser, especially for the little ones.